A guide for using text messages to communicate with employees

 SMS is a highly-effective form of communication, but is best when used appropriately.
 Keep your messages short, encourage conversation, and respect your employees’ inbox!

-Learn more about Workshop’s SMS integration and see how we can help you create a streamlined internal communications strategy!
-Schedule a demo here.
+Learn more about Workshop’s SMS and email platform, and see for yourself how you can create a complete internal communications strategy at your company: schedule a demo here!